Location

 CSTA will provide meals during our meeting:

-- Sunday, March 23: No meals are provided.
+- Sunday, July 6: No meals are provided.

-- Monday, March 24:
+- Monday, July 7:

-- Tuesday, March 25:
+- Tuesday, July 8:

 You will receive a $200 stipend from CSTA to assist in covering your airport parking, ground transportation, and meals outside of those being provided.
-CSTA will be distributing this stipend payment approximately 3-5 business days after your arrival in Chicago.
+CSTA will be distributing this stipend payment approximately 3-5 business days after your arrival in Cleveland.
 You will receive an email from us through our vendor, Tremendous, with directions on how to access your payment.
 Please look for this email during the week following the convening.

 - Laptop and charger